IR35 tax legislation - changes when engaging Ltd Company Contractors: April 2021

 Disagree with client’s status findings?

-The Government has announced that end-clients will need to provide contractors with written reasons for making an IR35 determination, if requested, and must also provide contractors with the right to appeal against the decision.
+End-clients will need to provide contractors with written reasons for making an IR35 determination, if requested, and must also provide contractors with the right to appeal against the decision.
 Further guidance is expected on what form the appeal process must take and we will keep you updated.

 What are we doing to help you?